JunaidMerchant/FitnessCognitionCPM/README.md

 # FitnessCognitionCPM
-Code repository for "The Functional Connectome Mediates Associations Between Fitness and Cognition AgingAcross the Adult Lifespan"
+Code repository for "The Functional Connectome Mediates Associations Between Fitness and Cognition Aging Across the Adult Lifespan"